Images of Real Representations of $SL_n(Z_p)$: Proof of Theorem

-If the 1-eigen space of $\f(U_0)$ is 2-dimensional then the result follows.
+If the 1-eigen space of $\f(U_0)$ is 2-dimensional then the map $\f$ factors through $U_0$ and the result follows.
 Therefore, assume by contradiction that it is one dimensional.
 Since the image $\f(U_0)$ has $\Re$-entries, the 1-eigen space is defined over $\Re$ and so, up to post composing with an inner automorphism of $\GL_2\Re$ we may assume that the image $\f(U_0)$ is upper triangular unipotent.

-Since the image of the centralizer (respectively normalizer) of $U_0$ must centralize (respectively normalize) the image of $U_0$ we see that the image $\f(U)$ is upper triangular with $\pm 1$ on the diagonal (and respectively the image $\f(N)$ is upper triangular).
+Since the image of the centralizer (respectively normalizer) of $U_0$ must centralize (respectively normalize) the image of $U_0$ we see that the image $\f(U_2(\Op))$ is upper triangular with $\pm 1$ on the diagonal (and respectively the image $\f(N_2(\Op))$ is upper triangular).

 This gives rise to an additive map $\psi_A: \Op \to \Re$ and multiplicative maps $\psi_i: \Op^* \to \Re^*$ as follows:

 and

 Consider the following relation for $q^2\in \Op^*$, $x\in \Op$, $r\in \Z$: